 - 7.1.
-The quorum necessary for the transaction of business at a Committee meeting shall be two members.
-If there is difficulty in achieving a quorum, independent non-executive directors, who are not members of the Committee, may be co-opted as members for individual meetings. - 7.2.
+The quorum necessary for the transaction of business at a Committee meeting shall be one member.
+If there is difficulty in achieving a quorum, directors, who are not members of the Committee and are not conflicted, may be co-opted as members for individual meetings. - 7.2.
 A duly convened Committee meeting at which a quorum is present shall be competent to exercise all or any of the authorities, powers and discretions vested in or exercisable by the Committee.